y-takashina/HtmZetaOne/README.md

 ## Correspondence to the theory
 - HTM Node
   - In this repository, `Node` class represents an HTM Node. `LeafNode` and `LeafNodeForContinuous` classes are for the 1st level nodes, and `InternalNode` class is for the 2nd or higher level nodes.
   - The 1st argument of the constructor of `LeafNode` and `LeafNodeForContinuous` is train stream, and the 2nd is test stream.
-The 3rd argument is the number of temporal groups.
+The 3rd argument is the number of *temporal groups*.
 The 4th is a metrics, which is used to calculate distance in the temporal pooling process.
-  - The 1st argument of the constructor of `InternalNode` is child nodes, the 2nd is the number of temporal groups, and the 3rd is the metrics described before.
+  - The 1st argument of the constructor of `InternalNode` is child nodes, the 2nd is the number of *temporal groups*, and the 3rd is the metrics described before.
 - Coincidence patterns
-  - The coincidence patterns in each node are stored in the node's `SpatialPooler`.
+  - The *coincidence patterns* in each node are stored in the node's `SpatialPooler`.
 - Temporal groups
-  - The temporal groups which each data point in the train stream belongs to are stored in the node's `ClusterStream`.
+  - The *temporal groups* which each data point in the train stream belongs to are stored in the node's `ClusterStream`.

 ## Examples
 ### Feedforward example (clustering)